mjang/opendocs/onboarding/onboarding-toolkit.md

 -  Identify and prioritize information your writer needs
 -  Support continued learning after initial onboarding
 -  Provide pathways for long-term growth
 -  Find resources and examples to use for your writer onboarding

 ### Using the toolkit

 Writer onboarding is like a map.
 It highlights key information and helps a writer to navigate their new world.
 The important things to include in your onboarding are going to depend on your specific context.

 For example:

--  You're hring a writer to support multiple teams or write content outside of product documentation, such as blog posts for community engagement or marketing white papers.
+-  You're hiring a writer to support multiple teams or write content outside of product documentation, such as blog posts for community engagement or marketing white papers.
 -  Your writer will use the same workflow and tools as software developers